 What happens if I miss the statute of limitations in Nevada?

-Can the statute of limitations be extended in some instances?
+Can the statute of limitations be extended?

-Does the statute of limitations apply to government entities?
+Does the statute apply to government entities?

 How does the discovery rule affect the statute of limitations?